Curtis J. Guillory

-Curtis John Guillory, S.V.D. (born September 1, 1943) is an American prelate of the Catholic Church and member of the Society of the Divine Word.
-Guillory served as bishop of Beaumont in Texas from 2000 to 2020.
-He previously served as an auxiliary bishop for the Diocese of Galveston–Houston in Texas from 1988 to 2000, the first Black Catholic bishop in Texas history.
+Curtis John Guillory, S.V.D. (born September 1, 1943) is an American Catholic prelate and member of the Society of the Divine Word who served as Bishop of Beaumont from 2000 to 2020.
+He previously served as an auxiliary bishop for the Archdiocese of Galveston–Houston from 1988 to 2000, and was the first Black Catholic bishop in Texas history.

 Biography

 Early years

 Curtis Guillory was born on September 1, 1943, to Wilfred and Theresa Guillory (née Jardoin) on September 1, 1943, in Bayou Mallet, Louisiana.
 He is the oldest of 17 children (six sons, and eleven daughters).

 Guillory is a descendant of Louisiana free people of color.
 His father owned a small farm and worked on another one.
 Curtis and his siblings helped staff the farm.
 Curtis entered the Society of Divine Word's St. Augustine Seminary in Bay St. Louis, Mississippi, where he played on the seminary baseball team.
 In a 2020 interview with the Beaumont Enterprise, Guillory recalled that both his parents were hospitalized at one point.

 In 1968, Guillory earned a Bachelor of Arts degree from the Divine Word College at Epworth, Iowa, in 1968.
 He later earned a Master of Divinity degree at Catholic Theological Union in Chicago, Illinois.